Bahi-slh/TyreAPI/README.md

 2. Navigate to the project directory: cd TyreAPI

-3. Update the connection string in `appsettings.json` to point to your MySQL database.

-4. Run the database migrations: dotnet ef database update

-5. Run the application:
+3. Run the application:
 dotnet run

-6. The API will be available at `https://localhost:7062` or `http://localhost:5062`.
+6. The API will be available at `https://localhost:7062/swagger` or `http://localhost:5062/swagger`.
 ## API Documentation

 Once the application is running, you can access the Swagger UI for API documentation at: